KnockoutCoder/KnockoutCoder/README.md

   > - **build like i'll maintain it** - clean, observable, testable code is cheaper than therapy later - and it's also how I apologize to my future self.
   > - **communicate like a teammate** - clarity, empathy, and a touch of over-explaining never hurt anyone.. and it actually scales.

-I see engineering as a conversation between design, logic, and people - not just code.
-It’s about translating “it works on my machine” into “it works for the user.”
-Because sometimes, the hardest bug to fix is *miscommunication*. (╭ರ_•́)
+i see engineering as a conversation between design, logic, and people - not just code. it’s about translating “it works on my machine” into “it works for the user.” because sometimes, the hardest bug to fix is *miscommunication*. (╭ರ_•́)

 <p align="center"><em>// commit: documented my existential coding beliefs</em></p>